kaviya257/spam-call-prediction/README.md

 # Intelligent AI-Based Spam Call Detection System

+An AI-powered spam call detection system that combines Speech Recognition, Natural Language Processing (NLP), and Machine Learning to identify fraudulent or spam calls.
+The project analyzes both the voice characteristics and conversation content to provide accurate spam detection and supports multilingual call analysis.

-## Overview
+## 🚀 Project Overview

-The Intelligent AI-Based Spam Call Detection System is an AI-powered mobile application that detects whether an incoming call is spam or legitimate by analyzing both the audio characteristics and the conversation content.
-The system combines speech recognition, natural language processing, and machine learning techniques to improve spam call identification accuracy.
+The Intelligent AI-Based Spam Call Detection System is designed to protect users from fraudulent and unwanted calls by leveraging AI techniques.
+The system transcribes call audio, detects the language, translates non-English conversations, and performs spam classification using both audio and text analysis models.
+The project demonstrates the practical application of Machine Learning, Deep Learning, and NLP in cybersecurity and communication systems.

-## Features
+## ✨ Key Features

+### 📞 Spam Call Detection

-* Real-time spam call detection
+* Real-time spam and legitimate call classification
+* Multimodal analysis using audio and text data
+* Confidence-based spam prediction scoring

+### 🎙 Speech Processing

 * Speech-to-text transcription using Whisper
-* Multilingual call support with automatic language detection
+* Automatic language detection
+* Support for multilingual call conversations
-* Automatic translation of non-English conversations
+* Translation of non-English calls into English

+### 🤖 AI & Machine Learning

-* Text-based spam classification using DistilBERT
+* Text-based spam detection using DistilBERT
-* Audio-based spam classification using MFCC feature extraction
+* Audio-based spam detection using MFCC feature extraction
-* Combined multimodal prediction using both audio and text analysis
+* Combined prediction using audio and text models
+* Probability-based spam scoring

+### 📄 Complaint Management

+* Generate complaint reports
+* Complaint PDF generation
+* Store and manage spam call records

+## 🖼️ Project Screenshots

+### 🔐 Authentication

+* Login Page

+### 🏠 Home Interface

+* Home Page

+### 📞 Spam Call Analysis

+* Spam Call Prediction
+* Spam Call Transcription
+* Normal Call Detection
+* Normal Call Transcription

+### 📄 Complaint Management

+* Complaint Form
-* Complaint generation and PDF report support
+* Generated Complaint PDF
-* User-friendly Android interface

-## System Architecture
+## 🏗️ System Workflow

 1. User uploads or records a call.
 2. Audio is converted into WAV format.
-3. Whisper transcribes the call conversation.
+3. Whisper transcribes the conversation.
 4. Language is detected automatically.
-5. Non-English content is translated to English.
+5. Non-English conversations are translated into English.
-6. DistilBERT analyzes the transcript for spam content.
+6. DistilBERT performs text-based spam classification.
-7. MFCC audio features are extracted from the call.
+7. MFCC features are extracted from the audio.
-8. Audio classifier predicts spam probability.
+8. Audio classification model predicts spam probability.
 9. Both predictions are combined to generate the final result.
-10. The application displays Spam or Not Spam along with confidence scores.
+10. The system displays Spam or Not Spam with confidence scores.

+## 💡 Novelty

+Unlike traditional spam detection systems that rely solely on blacklists or text analysis, this project adopts a multimodal approach by combining voice characteristics and conversation content, resulting in more reliable and intelligent spam call detection.

-## Tech Stack
+## 🏗️ Tech Stack

 ### Frontend